anonhostpi/Auto-GPT-Wiki/Architecting.md

 ### 1. wait for the dust to settle

-- This may require further work on your part to amend your PR into the new arch
+- This may require further work (later) on your part to amend your PR into the new arch
 - However, this will enable us to focus on the re-arch